top of page

 When are EU citizens entitled to freedom of movement?

-EU citizens are not always entitled to freedom of movement, but only under the following conditions:
+The right of freedom of movement for Union citizens does not always exist, but only under the following conditions:

-• EU citizen is an employee or is undergoing training,
+• EU citizen is employed or undergoing training,

 • EU citizens are self-employed or provide services,